sosoosz/PAS/README.md

 <div align="center">

 <small>
-The CookNow application helps users find recipes quickly and easily, allowing them to search for specific ingredients
+The CookNow app helps users write recipes quickly and easily, allowing them to view all the recipes that have already been added.
-or keywords related to the recipes they wish to prepare.
 </small>
 </div>
 <br>